The Economics of OnlyFans Clones: How much can you actually make?

-How much can you make by launching your own OnlyFans clone?
-We break down the revenue model, expenses, and profit potential.
+How much can you make launching an OnlyFans clone?
+We break down revenue models, overhead, and profit potential for solo creators and agencies.

 OnlyFans generates over $5 billion in user spend annually.
 They keep 20% of that ($1 billion).